-- for individually significant receivables the amount is measured as the difference between the asset's carrying amount and the present value of estimated future cash flows resulting from anticipated repayments by the debtor, collateral or sale of receivable.
-Future cash flows are discounted to present value at the asset's effective interest rate, - for individually insignificant receivables impairment allowance is calculated on the basis of portfolio assessment considering experience with historical losses incurred on assets with similar risk profiles.
+for individually significant receivables - the amount of the difference is measured as the difference between the asset's carrying amount and the present value of estimated future cash flows resulting from anticipated repayments by the debtor, collateral or sale of receivable.
+Future cash flows are discounted to present value at the asset's effective interest rate,

+• for individually insignificant receivables - impairment allowance is calculated on the basis of portfolio assessment considering experience with historical losses incurred on assets with similar risk profiles.